-Our preliminary study began in the first quarter of 2018 at the Rambam Healthcare campus, located in Haifa, Israel and at the Beit Lowenstein Rehabilitation Center, located in Raanana, Israel.
+Our POC study began in the first quarter of 2018 at the Rambam Healthcare campus, located in Haifa, Israel and at the Beit Lowenstein Rehabilitation Center, located in Raanana, Israel.
+A total of 76 samples were taken from both medical centers.
+The results demonstrated that the PressureSafe had a 94.7% accuracy in identifying Stage 1 pressure injuries and a 5.3% misclassification rate.